amirhnajafiz/handbook/docs/kubernetes/08_namespace.md

 ## DNS

 Kubernetes creates DNS records for Services and Pods.
 You can contact Services with consistent DNS names instead of IP addresses.

 Services defined in the cluster are assigned DNS names.
 By default, a client Pod's DNS search list includes the Pod's own namespace and the cluster's default domain.

 DNS queries may be expanded using the Pod's ```/etc/resolv.conf```.
 Kubelet configures this file for each Pod.

 For example, a query for just data may be expanded to ```data.test.svc.cluster.local```.
 The values of the search option are used to expand queries.

-### commands
+### Commands

 ```shell
 [service name].[namespace].[service].[domain]